dahlia/submark/README.md

 [![GitHub Actions][gh-actions-badge]][gh-actions]
 [![Hackage][hackage-badge]][hackage]

-`submark` is a CLI program to extract some particular section from a given CommonMark/Markdown document.
-I use it for myself to extract the latest version section from the *CHANGELOG.md* file, and then reuse the text for the corresponding release note on GitHub releases, during automated release process which is run on CI.
+`submark` is a CLI program (and GitHub action) to extract some particular section from a given CommonMark/Markdown document.
+I use it for myself to extract the latest version section from the *CHANGELOG.md* file, and then reuse the text for the corresponding release note on GitHub releases, during automated release process which is run on CI/CD.

 [gh-actions-badge]: https://github.com/dahlia/submark/actions/workflows/build.yaml/badge.svg
 [gh-actions]: https://github.com/dahlia/submark/actions/workflows/build.yaml